-- Maintaining the database of employers - Pupil presentations - All paperwork, including the update of forms and relevant employer paperwork, health and safety paperwork and student evaluations - All liaisons with pupils/employers/parents regarding work experience - Preparing relevant paperwork for health and safety checks / assessments in advance of placements commencing - Co-ordinating processes for school to monitor work experience placements - Providing employers with information about any medical conditions which could result in an increased risk to health and safety during the placement - Being a pupil point of contact during work experience week.
+- Maintaining the database of employers. - Pupil presentations to advocate the importance of work experience and legal requirements. - All paperwork, including the update of forms and relevant employer paperwork, health and safety paperwork and student evaluations. - All liaisons with pupils/employers/parents regarding work experience. - Preparing relevant paperwork for health and safety checks / assessments in advance of placements commencing. - Co-ordinating processes for school to monitor work experience placements. - Providing employers with information about any medical conditions which could result in an increased risk to health and safety during the placement. - Preparing and delivering information to pupils on key safeguarding and health and safety measures in the workplace prior to starting a work experience placement. - Being a pupil point of contact during work experience week and responding to any concerns raised by pupils, parents and employers. - Reviewing and evaluating the impact of individual work experience placements to inform future planning of the work experience programme.